CuberMessenger/pytorch-tci/README.md

 # Notes
 - With a little pre-experiments, it seems rook search cost less runtime memory even when the full tensor fits in memory.
+- The 2014-Quasioptimality paper is a better reference.